Polkadot-Blockchain-Academy/pba-content/syllabus/Assessments.md

 * Something they got wrong and learned from
 * What they got wrong but still don't get

 The quiz and following discussion allows the students and instructors to have a shared understanding of everyones progress, as well as foreshadow the upcoming topics.
-This technique, known as "formative assessment" can prime students minds for the upcoming material, make the curious, and encourage them to explore their own intuitions about a topic before recieving the standard course.
+This technique, known as "formative assessment" can prime students' minds for the upcoming material, make them curious, and encourage them to explore their own intuitions about a topic before receiving the standard course.

 ## Evening Reflection questions